mhannum72/mylunch/README.md

 todo
 ====

+* Declare an input box (possibly an invisible one ..), and make it the correct datepick class.

-* More important: add a calendar.
-Allow people to select the mealdate via the calendar.
+* Add a calendar to the popup to allow people to select the mealdate.

-* Should I animate to the new size?
-I will try this ..
+* Animate the resizing of the carousel maybe (not sure if this is a priority)

 * Maybe add a background design to the carousel so that the large-to-small picture affect will be softened ..

-* Animate the resizing of the carousel maybe (not sure if this is a priority)

-* There's still a lingering bug with the nomeal display picture on the grid- pic page.

-* Fix the nomeal size

-* Animate the 'getting larger' part of adding a bigger picture.

-* Adds are weird - it looks like if it's bigger, it will stretch the current picture.
-This might just be a nomeal phenomenon ..

-* Animate-in the no-meal icon.
-TODO: maybe don't tweak the heights?

 * Instead of relying on jquery finds, keep a golden copy of a single find in the elm object